 The Real Issue: Maybe You Just Work With Bad Agencies

-Really if you’re considering bringing marketing in-housing it’s probably because you feel stuck with underperforming agencies.
+Really if you’re considering bringing marketing in-house it’s probably because you feel stuck with underperforming agencies.
 Probably an animal, an insect, or another Assembly Line Agency or Cookie Cutter Collective (hereby TMing these).
 But before you make a multimillion-dollar commitment, evaluate whether your agency is truly delivering—or if it’s time to find a better partner.

 Do They Offer Convenience at the Cost of Performance?